 Stunning views are just one of the many things in store at the Museum of Anthropology.
 Renowned for its impressive collection of art and artifacts, the MOA is home to an outstanding Northwest Coast First Nations art collection.
 Kids of all ages will enjoy the Beaty Biodiversity Museum that features over 800,000 fish specimens and a fully assembled, suspended 26-meter-long Blue Whale skeleton.

 Who doesn’t love a good latte?
 The area is home to more than 20 coffee houses, including JJ Bean Coffee, Bean Around The World, The Boulevard Coffee Roasting Co. and Blenz Coffee.
 If tea is more to your liking, Murchie’s Tea & Coffee features a selection of fine teas from around the world.
-Raise a glass of craft beer with friends at Biercraft, where there’s more than 120 beers in stock and over 32 beers on tap.
+Raise a glass of craft beer with friends on the BierCraft patio, where there’s more than 120 beers in stock and over 32 beers on tap.

 Whatever you’re craving, the neighbourhoods cater to it.
 Start out with a sweet treat (or two) from Doughgirls Comfort Kitchen + Bakeshop, sip on a smoothie from Body Energy Club then enjoy a scoop from Rain Or Shine Ice Cream.
-For something truly special, indulge in the rich taste of chocolate from the historic Rogers’ Chocolates – Canada’s first chocolatier established in 1885.
-Have something more filling in mind?
-No problem.
-The area is home to several eateries including Virtuous Pie, Nori Bento & Udon, Jamjar Canteen and Uncle Fatih’s Pizza.
+For something truly special, indulge in the rich taste of chocolate from the historic Rogers’ Chocolates – Canada’s first chocolatier that was established in 1885.
+If you’ve got something more filling in mind, order takeout from Virtuous Pie or Steve’s Poke Bar or enjoy the heated, covered patio at Brown’s Socialhouse.

 In the UBC community, there’s plenty of green space to go around so there’s lots of room to explore.
-Wesbrook Village alone is home to six parks.
+Wesbrook Village features six unique parks.
 Nobel Park features a large playground complete with a baseball diamond.
 Smith and Khorana Parks, each with its own play area, are uniquely connected through water.
-Brockhouse Park has a full-size soccer field while Mundell Park has a charming picnic area that also is home to its own waterway and playpark.
+Brockhouse Park has a full-size soccer field while Mundell Park has a charming picnic area with its own waterway and playpark.

 Get a group of friends together for some doubles tennis at the UBC Tennis Club, the only public indoor tennis facility in Vancouver.
 There’s also the UBC Baseball Rose Indoor Training Centre that boasts a number of amenities including four full-size batting cages and three pitching mounds.
 And for something really challenging, test your skills on the state-of-the-art climbing wall, located in The Aviary.

 If you’re up for an adventure, the Greenheart Treewalk takes you above the tree canopy and provides a magnificent view of the region’s coastal temperate rainforest.
 This 310-meter-long walkway hangs from cedars, giant firs and Douglas Firs, many of which are more than a century old.
-If you prefer to keep your feet on the ground, check out the Chan Centre For The Performing Arts, one of North America’s premier performing arts centres thanks to its impressive design, unparalleled acoustics and first-class programs.
+(Pre-purchased ticket required.)
+If heights aren’t your thing, check out the Chan Centre For The Performing Arts, one of North America’s premier performing arts centres thanks to its impressive design, unparalleled acoustics and first-class programs.
+(Current performances online only.)

 The communities live and breathe the arts.
-Residents proudly support and celebrate their strong presence in the area: from the Belkin Art Gallery, with its more than 4,500 pieces of art, to the 400-seat Frederic Wood Theatre and the UBC’s own Outdoor Art Collection, growing since the late 1940s.
+Residents proudly support and celebrate their strong presence in the area: from the Belkin Art Gallery, with its more than 4,500 pieces of art, to UBC’s own Outdoor Art Collection, growing since the late 1940s.